sarthakpawar0912/final-all-about-sonarqube/README.md

 In `SecurityConfig.java`, directly above `.csrf(csrf -> csrf.disable())`.
 The comment explains the stateless + Basic + CORS reasoning so any future reader understands without digging through SonarQube history.

 **Q265.
 Security Rating and Hotspots — final state?**
 Security Rating: **A**.
-Hotspots Reviewed: **100%** (4/4 marked Safe).
+Hotspots Reviewed: **100%** (4/4 — 2 reviewed Safe + 2 code-fixed via SRI hashes on the Bootstrap CSS/JS CDN tags).
 Quality Gate: **Passed** across both New Code and Overall Code.
-Activity timeline shows April 21 at 07:46 was the first green scan after Round 5, with Round 6 hotspot reviews completing the journey.
+Activity timeline shows April 21 at 07:46 was the first green scan after Round 5, with Round 6 hotspot reviews + SRI code fix completing the journey.

+**Q266.
+What's the difference between a code-fixed hotspot and a Safe hotspot?**
+**Code-fixed** — the actual source was modified to remove the sensitivity (e.g. added `integrity="sha384-..."` to the CDN tag).
+On re-scan, Sonar no longer flags it — the hotspot disappears from the dashboard list entirely. **Safe** — the source stays the same, but a human marked it as not-a-risk-in-this-context.
+The hotspot stays on the list under the "Safe" filter for audit history.

+**Q267.
+Why did 2 of your 3 SRI hotspots go code-fixed but 1 stayed Safe?**
+Bootstrap CSS and Bootstrap JS both publish official SRI hashes at `getbootstrap.com` — we pasted those in.
+Bootstrap Icons doesn't publish an official SRI, so rather than guessing a hash (which would break the page if wrong), we kept it as Safe with a justification.
+Self-hosting the icons was the alternative but overkill for this project.

+**Q268.
+You hit "Unable to change status" in the Review dialog — what was the bug?**
+Not a bug — UX.
+SonarQube's status dialog lists the 4 options as labelled descriptions that *look* clickable, but only the radio-button circle (⚪) on the left registers as "selected".
+Clicking the label text alone doesn't fill in the radio.
+Submit stays disabled until one is actually selected.

+**Q269.
+How do you change a hotspot's status via the API instead of the UI?**
+`POST /api/hotspots/change_status` with body params `hotspot=<key>&status=REVIEWED&resolution=SAFE&comment=...`.
+Use a global analysis token via HTTP Basic in the `Authorization` header.
+Useful when the UI misbehaves or for bulk automated review in CI.

+**Q270.
+If you add SRI and jsdelivr later rebuilds the file, what breaks?**
+The browser blocks the resource — SHA-384 mismatch.
+Page loads without Bootstrap styling / JS.
+Devtools Console shows `Failed to find a valid digest in the 'integrity' attribute`.
+Fix: update the hash to match the new file, OR pin to a different version that the CDN won't rebuild (`bootstrap@5.3.2` has never changed bytes in jsdelivr's history).

 ---